gnosis/ido-ux/src/docs/files/devguide05.md

 ​	(a) The dapp sets by default the price that the auctioneers have set to be the minimum price.
 From that starting price, 		you can decide what is the price per bid-token/auction token you are willing to offer.

-8) The white line shows the current price, which will be the closing price if no more bids are submitted or canceled.
-And will dynamically move with new bids.
+8) The white line indicates the current price, which will be the auction's closing price if no more bids are submitted or canceled.
+The dotted line will dynamically move with new bids.

 9) The green line shows the price and size of the bids that have been placed, only the part of the right side of the white line marks the bids that will be successful at the end of the sale.